mattoxb/academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Teaching Assistant Professor of Computer Science
+role: Teaching Associate Professor of Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: